-- consulting contracts, and a copy of the consulting contracts must be on file with the department; and - C. Any funds remaining in the grant three (3) years after the date of the grant award will be recovered by the department. - 3.
-Projects administered through a delegated entity will be paid in accordance with the delegated entity's procedure on file with the department. - (C) An audit to verify eligible project costs will be made by the department after the completion and inspection of the project.
+- 5. Projects administered through a delegated entity will be paid in accordance with that entity's procedure on file with the department. - (B) An audit to verify eligible project costs will be made by the department after the completion and inspection of the project.
 Any funds found not expended for purposes listed in section (5) of this rule will be recovered in addition to any applicable penalties.